 Please share our media release on social media and with the news departments of your local media outlets.
 Here is the online PR Newswire version as well.
 For additional detailed information on the study, please click here.

-May 11, 2022 /PRNewswire/ — A University of North Carolina (UNC) dentist is recruiting infants from Lenoir County, NC, for an experiment exposing them to fluoride, which has been shown in dozens of studies to lower IQ, according to the Fluoride Action Network (FAN).
+A University of North Carolina (UNC) dentist is recruiting infants from Lenoir County, NC, for an experiment exposing them to levels of fluoride that have been shown in many peer-reviewed studies to cause harm to the developing brain, according to the Fluoride Action Network (FAN).

 The study, named waterBEST and led by dental researcher Dr. Gary Slade, would give bottled water with fluoride to infants starting at age 3–6 months and continuing to age 4 years.
 It is intended to test whether fluoridated water reduces cavities.
 The study’s Informed Consent document, that parents must sign, fails to mention the risk of lowered IQ.